andreyolv/andreyolv/README.md

-:computer: I'm Data Scientist!
+:computer: I'm Data Scientist and Telecommunication Engineer!

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning everything.

-:outbox_tray: 2021 Goals: create a new project and find a new job.
+:outbox_tray: 2021 Goals: Create one new project per week and find a new job as a junior data scientist.

 ## Projects: